reyanshgupta/Distributed-Training-Research-with-AWS-SageMaker/README.md

 ## Future Work

-Future studies could explore the impact of different CNN architectures, dataset sizes, platforms, and frameworks on performance within both single-instance and distributed environments.
+Future studies could explore the impact of several CNN architectures, dataset sizes, platforms, and frameworks on performance within both single-instance and distributed environments (more types of distributed stratergies and not just a parameter server).
 Additionally, further hyperparameter tuning and scalability considerations in distributed systems would provide valuable insights for real-world image recognition applications.

 ## References